-Today, personal data is owned by whoever collects it.
-Post GDPR, personal data is owned by the subject.
+Previously, personal data was owned by whoever collected it.
+With the introduction of the GDPR, personal data is now owned by the subject.
 GDPR creates a standardised set of expectations as to how your organisation must manage personal data in this new world.

 GDPR has been described by some as being the most significant regulatory framework to hit companies since the Sarbanes-Oxley act.
 With a stated objective to “give citizens back control of their personal data and to simplify the regulatory environment for business” it will impact every single European individual who has shared their personal data with an organisation and every single organisation that holds information on any European individual.